-The effective management, use and monitoring of vendors for goods and services is critical to the success of every business.
-We support our customers with vendor audits to help ensure processes are sufficiently designed to minimize risk of billing errors, service quality or fraud, and to identify potential overbillings for recovery.
+The effective management, use and monitoring of vendors and third parties for goods and services is critical to the success of every business.
+We support our customers with consulting on industry typical and best practices in managing their vendor relationships as well as vendor audits to help ensure processes are sufficiently designed to minimize risk of billing errors, service quality or fraud, and to identify potential overbillings for recovery.

-These audits start with a comparison of selected detailed invoices to the agreement and approved rate sheets to confirm charges are legitimate and accurate.
+For specific vendor audits, we start with a comparison of selected detailed invoices to the agreements and approved rate sheets to confirm charges are legitimate and accurate.
 Typical vendor audits also include an onsite visit to the vendor’s site to perform activities such as:

 - A review of vendor expense records for potential ethics issues like inappropriate gifts or trips

 - Verification that vendor employee-related charges (including per diems) were accurate and legitimate

 - An analysis of the vendor’s cash disbursement journal for payments to the company or the company’s employees